 Just 1 oz of Mung bean packs enough protein as an egg .
 It is also a source of many vitamins , minerals and calcium.
-Whenever I sing the nutritional praise of a food item , my kids roll their eyes as if to say “She is going to make us eat some yucky stuff again !!”.
+Whenever I sing the nutritional praise of a food item , my kids roll their eyes as if to say “Hmm there Mommy goes again, as if all that is going to make this taste good !!”.
 But this was one meal that they all loved from the get go.
-Mellow, silky smooth and easy to digest .
-No wonder these used to be cultivated in the rice paddies an interim crop.
+Mellow, silky smooth and easy to digest.

 This is an easy recipe as make .
 The skinned mung beans are dry roasted and cooked.
 Afterwards it is mashed and flavored with ground coconut and cumin .
 That is the basic parippu recipe and our favorite kind as well.
 Spice lovers add a green chili or 2 while cooking beans, and optionally you can add a curry leaf .
 No tempering or any such distractions here , just the wholesome taste of the beans .